September 2025

 Hello,

-For awhile now, I’ve been thinking about ways I could share my work and connect with my community after some time away from social media.
-I never stopped painting—just stepped back from Meta platforms for about a year now, for reasons both personal and political.
-I think we can all agree it's been a particularly challenging year, and I'm sure many of you can relate to the mixed emotions that come with social media participation: the information overload, the addictive serotonin hits, our shrinking attention spans, and the weight of witnessing so much hate and violence through our screens daily.
-I needed a break from sharing my life.
+For the past few months, I've been thinking about ways I could share my work and connect with my community after some time away from social media.
+I never stopped painting—just stepped back from Meta platforms for about a year, for reasons both personal and political.

 Hope Portal, 2025, acrylic paint on paper, 15.5 x 14.5”